cnizzardini/my-notes/README.md

 [Setup PHP Github Actions](https://github.com/shivammathur/setup-php) — Many features for your PHP projects CI pipelines with github actions.

+[Paseto](https://github.com/paragonie/paseto)  —  "Paseto is everything you love about JOSE (JWT, JWE, JWS) without any of the many design deficits that plague the JOSE standards."

 #### CakePHP

 [Asset Mix](https://github.com/ishanvyas22/asset-mix) — Provides integration with your CakePHP application & Laravel Mix.